J-F-Liu/knowledge/src/Computer/new_lang.md

 Calling into Rust is even harder; you can't just slap an extern onto your function, because Rust doesn't have a stable ABI; rustc-compiled functions don't have a predictable signature that the linker can recognize.
 MIR is rustc's "Mid-level Intermediate Representation". rustc turns Rust source code into HIR, then MIR, then eventually, LLVM IR, which later gets turned into assembly code.

+If you’re designing a language from scratch, trying to create syntax for your language without first knowing its semantics is a trap.
+The goal of writing a parser is to produce an AST.
+But we don’t have to parse our AST out of text during prototyping, we can design an AST and then construct it ad hoc where we need it.

+### Starting with types
+Types are the central organizing principle of the theory of programming languages.
+Language features are the manifestations of type structure.
+The syntax of a language is governed by the constructs that define its types, and its semantics is determined by the interactions among those constructs.

 ## 数据类型

 Imperative programming involves code operating over a world of objects, these objects have types, which enumerate the set of possible values the object could have, and these objects exist at places; as a result they also have a notion of identity, in that while two different objects at different places may have the same value, they do not have the same identity.